pic-protocol/pic-spec/draft/0.1/pic-spec.md

 ## 3.1 Core Components

-### 3.1.1 Executor (Untrusted Component)
+### 3.1.1 Executor

-An **Executor** is an **untrusted** computational entity that performs operations at a specific execution hop.
-Executors are considered untrusted because:
+An **Executor** is a computational entity that performs operations at a specific execution hop.
+The trust level of an Executor depends on the deployment model:

-- They may be compromised
-- They operate in potentially hostile environments
-- They may attempt to exceed their authority
-- They may be subject to confused deputy vulnerabilities
+- In many deployments, Executors are considered **untrusted** because they may be compromised, operate in potentially hostile environments, or be subject to confused deputy vulnerabilities
+- In other deployments (e.g., IoT devices with hardware security, trusted execution environments, Kubernetes clusters with trusted workloads, private networks, service mesh environments such as Istio Ambient Mesh), Executors MAY be considered **trusted** and MAY host the CAT internally

-Because Executors are untrusted, they **MUST NOT**:
+Regardless of trust level, Executors **MUST NOT**:

 - Self-assert their own authority
 - Validate their own continuity proofs